sunfishcode/basic-text/docs/BasicText.md

 ### From Basic Text stream to Unicode stream

-To convert a [Unicode] stream into a Basic Text stream in a manner that dicards information not usually considered meaningful and otherwise fails if the content is not valid Basic Text:
+To convert a [Unicode] stream into a Basic Text stream in a manner that discards information not usually considered meaningful and otherwise fails if the content is not valid Basic Text:
  - When [*BOM Compatibility*] is enabled, insert a U+FEFF at the beginning of the stream.
  - Perform [From Basic Text string to Unicode string].
  - If the stream is non-empty and doesn't end with U+A, error with "Basic Text stream must be empty or end with newline".